nosana-ci/docs.nosana.io/docs/programs/token.md

 ### Mining tokens

-Mining tokens are earned by nodes that execute Nosana CI pipelines.
+Mining tokens are earned by nodes that execute Nosana AI workloads.
 The mining pool is a significant portion of the total supply, and capped to 20,000,000 tokens.

 ::: tip Specs
 Mining tokens account for 20% of the total number of NOS tokens.
 The tokens are released in a linear fashion over a period of 24 months (2 years), beginning at token distribution.